marecotec/dsmtools/README.md

   * Specific tools for working with vertically gridded datasets, at least three (xy, z(depth)) but sometimes four dimensional (xy, z(depth) and t(time)).

 * Generic Tools
-  * Theese tools are largely for batch processing of multiple files, and some linking scripts to popular tools such as Maxent.
+  * These tools are largely for batch processing of multiple files, and some linking scripts to popular tools such as Maxent.

 * Intertidal Tools
   * These tools are focussed on shallow water species and patterns.